dr0nser/tic-tac-toe/README.md

 ![Tic Tac Toe logo](./images/ttt-logo.png "Tic Tac Toe logo")

-This is a Tic-Tac-Toe game between you and the AI.
-AI plays the game using the **Minimax Algorithm**.
+This is a Tic-Tac-Toe game between you and the Computer.
+The game is optimized using the **Minimax Algorithm**.

-Play 1v1 with the AI and see if you win!
+Play 1v1 with the AI and see if you can win ;)

 Live link: [Play Tic Tac Toe](https://whyucode.github.io/tic-tac-toe/)